-Our Planning Team is at the forefront of developments in planning law to ensure pragmatism and efficiency of advice.
-The team includes several former local authority in-house solicitors, and so are well placed to advise all sides on how to achieve their objectives.
+Our Planning Team is at the leading edge of developments in planning law to ensure pragmatism and efficiency of advice.
+The team includes several former local authority in-house lawyers, which means they are well placed to advise all sides of a planning issue in order to achieve objectives.

 - Negotiation of planning applications and enforcement

 - Environmental impact assessment

 - Advising on the Community Infrastructure Levy

 - Lawful development / use certificates (CLEUDs and CLOPUDs)

 - Local development framework representations